 - “our Lord Jesus Christ” is “the Lord Jesus” the first time (1:12) but stays “Lord Jesus Christ” the second time

 - “Day of Christ” is “Day of the Lord” in 2:2

 - “the Lord” is “the Lord Jesus” in 2:8, that is, the critical text has the additional name “Jesus”

-These changes are not some random decision of the NA 27th edition, but are based on what are considered to be the older and better manuscripts of the New Testament.
-In addition, textual critics have become aware that over the centuries, pious scribes tended to expand the divine names as they copied manuscripts, e. g., making “Jesus Christ” into “the Lord Jesus Christ”.
+These changes are not some random decision of the NA 28th edition, but are based on what are considered to be the older and better manuscripts of the New Testament.
+In addition, textual critics have become aware that over the centuries of copying, pious scribes tended to expand the divine names as they copied manuscripts, e. g., making “Jesus Christ” into “the Lord Jesus Christ”.
 A good example of this is found in 1 Cor 5:4, where “our Lord Jesus Christ” is “our Lord Jesus” in earlier manuscripts.

 Of the 22 examples in 2 Thessalonians, the main significant difference is from “Day of Christ” to “Day of the Lord” in the critical text.
 Twice “Lord Jesus Christ” becomes “Lord Jesus” but the critical text leaves in “Christ” the other 9 times!
 The other change actually expands the divine name from “the Lord” to “the Lord Jesus”.
 These sorts of data try the imagination of the conspiracy theorist, who must explain why those in the plot to take Christ out of the Bible did such slipshod work.

 These references are: 2 Thess 1:1; 1:2; 1:7; 1:8; 1:9; 1:12 (two references); 2:1; 2:2; 2:8; 2:14; 2:16; 3:1; 3:3; 3:4; 3:5 (two references); 3:6; 3:12; 3:16 (two references); 3:18.